 But when I came home from seeing yet another “no-go” apartment, there were people in my living room.
 These potential new renters gushed about what a beautiful apartment I have.
 I kept my mouth shut.

 The poor leasing agent is also being priced out of his apartment, which he’s been receiving as a benefit of being an employee, so he’s very sympathetic.
 He called me a couple hours later to say that a corporation had rented my apartment sight unseen but would be sending someone the next day just to verify the square footage.
 They’ll be using it to house MBA interns.
-I asked which company it was and he said Ecolab, which is a company that makes industrial cleaners.
+I asked which company it was a company that makes industrial chemicals.

 This is me a couple years ago reveling in the view from my apartment: